 What is a DNP?

 DNP stands for doctor of nursing practice, and it’s a doctoral-level degree – the highest level of education available in clinical nursing.
 The program is specifically designed for ambitious nurses who wish to progress to the top tier of jobs in their field.
 You can choose to take the course on either a full-time or part-time basis, meaning it will take between one and six years to complete depending on your previous qualifications and experience.
+There are also online DNP programs to consider that can add even more flexibility to obtaining your degree.

 Who is eligible to study for a DNP?